 So we should not be surprised if the copper boom becomes a “copper rush,” followed by a buying panic that pushes the metal’s price even higher.

 This forecast is panning out in a positive way, albeit with some pullbacks as a result of this year’s bear market.

-Copper prices hit an all-time high in March of $4.94 but have backtracked a bit to the $3.32-$3.91 range.
-But the price of copper does not at all indicate that demand has slowed.
+Copper prices hit an all-time high of $4.94 last March, but have backtracked about $1.00 since then.
+Even so, the price of copper does not at all indicate that demand has slowed.

-As I said in the most recent issue of Investment Report…
+As I said in a recent issue of Investment Report…

 “Demand destruction” is a term that’s receiving a lot of airplay these days.